-Term 1 Term 2 Term 3 Term 4 Term 5 Term 6

-Securing Employme ent

-Apr olying for Employment: 111188 Deemle and D

-Job Search and Compiling a Interview Skills People and F OIITICS

-Application Curriculum Vitae

-Applying for a Job: Compiling a Interview Skills: 111189 Introduction to People and Politics in the UK: 110664 LE5268 Curriculum Vitae: Application and Introduction to Politics (Unit 1): 72125 Application and 110812 Interview: 112671 Interview: 112671 110012 Interview.
-1126/1 Citizenship: Politics and Power 112310 Pupils should Pupils should know Pupils should know Pupils should know know What a CV is and the appropriate dress The name of the Prime Minister, Chancellor of the Exchequer, Places where jobs when it should be and demeanour for Secretary of State for Education, Leader of the Opposition, the local may be advertised. used. an interview Member of Parliament and key information associated with their Ways in which The essential two ways in which role. further information elements of a CV. positive body Name another political party in addition to the two main parties. about a given job At least one reason language can help in That 10 Downing Street is the main residence of the Prime Minister.
-What an election is. can be gained. why an accurate CV an interview situation The main features of direct democracy, indirect democracy and a At least three facts can be valuable to two ways in which dictatorship. about the its writer. negative body The law as a source of authority as to what people may or may not organisation to At least one reason language can hinder do. which the why an accurate CV an interview situation One way that politics impacts on them and own local community application will be can be valuable to Pupils will be able to and ways that people can influence others. made. an employer, Write at least three questions that may be Pupils will be able to Pupils will be able education or training establishment. asked at an interview Explain that the House of Commons is where members of to Pupils will be able and prepare responses Parliament meet to discuss and debate parliamentary business.
-Take part in a to to each question.
-Complete a collage showing the identity of at least three powerful discussion about job Record this Dress and behave people and what it is that makes each of them powerful. application information in draft appropriately at an Share own views on voting in elections. processes. form. interview.
-Work in a group to identify at least five issues of political importance to young people, e.g. education, homelessness, employment, Complete a given Transfer this Answer and ask drugs, ASBOs. job application form. information into a questions at an Identify at least two ways different people can have a say on issues Write a letter to given appropriate interview. that affect them. support an CV format.
-Review own Describe at least three different types of political action and the application for a Write a personal CV. performance after a main pros and cons of each, e.g. protesting. chosen job. mock job interview.
+Term 1 Term 2 Term 3 Term 4 Term 5 Term 6 Apr Securing Employme Applying for Employment: 111188Job Search andCompiling aInterview Skills People and P Application Curriculum Vitae Applying for a Job: Compiling a Interview Skills: 111189 Introduction to People and Politics i n the UK: 110664 LE5268 Curriculum Vitae: Application and Introduction to Politics (Unit 1): 7212 5 110812 Interview: 112671 Citizenship: Politics and Power 1123 10

+Application and Interview: 112671 Pupils should know Places where jobs may be advertised.
+Ways in which further information about a given job can be gained.
+At least three facts about the organisation to which the application will be made.
+Pupils will be able to Take part in a discussion about job application processes.
+Complete a given job application form.
+Write a letter to support an application for a chosen job.
+Pupils should know What a CV is and when it should be used.
+The essential elements of a CV.
+At least one reason why an accurate CV can be valuable to its writer.
+At least one reason why an accurate CV can be valuable to an employer, education or training establishment.
+Pupils will be able to Record this information in draft form.
+Transfer this information into a given appropriate CV format.
+Write a personal CV.
+Pupils should know the appropriate dress and demeanour for an interview two ways in which positive body language can help in an interview situation two ways in which negative body language can hinder an interview situation Pupils will be able to Write at least three questions that may be asked at an interview and prepare responses to each question.
+Dress and behave appropriately at an interview.
+Answer and ask questions at an interview.
+Review own performance after a mock job interview.
+Pupils should know The name of the Prime Minister, Chancellor of the Exchequer, Secretary of State for Education, Leader of the Opposition, the local Member of Parliament and key information associated with their role.
+Name another political party in addition to the two main parties.
+That 10 Downing Street is the main residence of the Prime Minister.
+What an election is.
+The main features of direct democracy, indirect democracy and a dictatorship.
+The law as a source of authority as to what people may or may not do.
+One way that politics impacts on them and own local community and ways that people can influence others.
+Pupils will be able to Explain that the House of Commons is where members of Parliament meet to discuss and debate parliamentary business.
+Complete a collage showing the identity of at least three powerful people and what it is that makes each of them powerful.
+Share own views on voting in elections.
+Work in a group to identify at least five issues of political importance to young people, e.g. education, homelessness, employment, drugs, ASBOs.
+Identify at least three different people can have a say on issues that affect them.
+Describe at least three different types of political action and the main pros and cons of each, e.g. protesting.